IRCraziestTaxi/typeorm-linq-repository/README.md

 3. This project is meant to be used in typescript.
 The main point of this framework is to gain type safety for queries, which requires the use of typescript.
 If there is enough demand, a build compatible with javascript will be published, but in the meantime, it is offered as-is.

 ## Base Repository
-The BaseRepository takes a class type representing a TypeORM model as its constructor argument.
+RepositoryBase takes a class type representing a TypeORM model as its constructor argument.

 For example: